Please contact us if you have any questions or comments or would just like some encouragement?

 But take heart!
 I have overcome the world” (John 16:33b).
-Jesus did not shelter His followers about the troubles they would face.
+Jesus did not shelter His followers from the troubles they would face.
 He told them the world would hate them (John 15:18-21; see Matthew 10:22-23 and 2 Corinthians 2:15-16).
 But Jesus’ depressing forecast was fortified with cheer; He followed His prediction of trouble with a beautiful word of encouragement: He has overcome the world.
-Jesus is greater than any problem we have faced or will ever face.
+Jesus is more significant than any problem we have ever faced.

 Without encouragement, problems and trials become meaningless, and our will to go on becomes weak.